Last updated: May 4, 2026

 - Real obstacle: Families often get stuck on title issues, missing tax returns, or proof that the home is really owner-occupied.

-- Best next step: Use the official parish assessor directory and ask what documents your parish wants before you travel to the office.
+- Best next step: Use the official assessor directory and ask what documents your parish wants before you travel to the office.

 Who qualifies

-In plain language: A senior homeowner in Louisiana usually qualifies for the best property tax relief only if the home is the person’s primary residence, the owner actually lives there, and the property already has or can receive the homestead exemption.
+In plain language: A senior homeowner in Louisiana usually qualifies for the best property tax relief only if the home is the person’s primary residence, the owner actually lives there, and the property already has or can receive homestead exemption.

 Best Louisiana property tax relief programs